 TRAECR reads the covariate file and normalizes the file paths to ensure consistent access across different operating systems.
 It verifies the existence of all specified PET image files, reporting any missing files to the user.

 For each image, the tool loads the PET volume using \texttt{readNIfTI} from the \texttt{oro.nifti} R package, vectorizes the 3D voxel intensities, and assembles them into a data matrix $\mathbf{X}\in\mathbb{R}^{p\times n}$ (voxels $\times$ subjects).
-Voxels with zero variance across subjects are discarded to form $\mathbf{X}'$, avoiding computational issues and irrelevance to batch-effect estimation.
+Voxels with zero variance across subjects are discarded to form $\mathbf{X}'$, avoiding computational issues (i.e. resulting in shorter computation time) and irrelevance to batch effect estimation.
 The \texttt{neuroCombat} function (from the \texttt{neuroCombat} R package) is then applied to $\mathbf{X}'$ using batch labels, removing technical variability while preserving biological signal and yielding $\mathbf{X}'_{\mathrm{combat}}$ with the same dimensions as $\mathbf{X}'$.
-Constant (removed) features are reinserted at their original values to reconstruct $\mathbf{X}_{\mathrm{combat}}$, These voxels which are almost exclusively background zeros outside the analysis mask are restored unchanged only to preserve image geometry; because they are identical across subjects and excluded from statistical analyses, ensuring they neither introduce outliers nor bias estimates.
-The result is reshaped back to the original 3D geometry for each PET image; here the NIfTI header metadata are retained.
+Constant (removed) features are reinserted at their original values to reconstruct $\mathbf{X}_{\mathrm{combat}}$.
+These voxels which are almost exclusively background zeros outside the analysis mask are restored unchanged only to preserve image geometry; because they are identical across subjects and excluded from statistical analyses, they neither introduce outliers nor bias estimates.
+The result is reshaped back to the original 3D geometry for each PET image with the NIfTI header metadata retained.
 Harmonized images are written to a designated output folder with filenames denoting their processed status, and the console continuously reports progress and any encountered issues.

 Figure~\ref{fig:combat-harmonisation} presents the COMBAT harmonization viewer.
-On the left is the co-registered PET scan exactly as acquired; on the right is the same volume after COMBAT has removed scanner-specific location and scale biases.
+On the left is the co-registered PET scan exactly as acquired; on the right is the same volume after COMBAT has removed scanner specific location and scale biases.
 Because COMBAT re-centres and re-scales voxel intensities rather than altering anatomy, structural details remain visually unchanged yet the underlying intensity distribution is now standardized across scanners, enabling unbiased group analyses.

 \FloatBarrier